 The Company is engaged in various transactions with entities affiliated with trusts for the respective benefit of Maurice, Paul and Armand Marciano (the "Marciano Trusts").
-The Company believes that each
+The Company believes that each of the companies, in which the Marciano Trusts have an investment, and related party transactions discussed below were entered into on terms no less favorable to the Company than could have been obtained from an unaffiliated third party.

-GUESS ?, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) DECEMBER 31, 1994 AND 1995 AND JUNE 30, 1996
+GUESS ?, INC. AND SUBSIDIARIES

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED)

+DECEMBER 31, 1994 AND 1995 AND JUNE 30, 1996